-Criterion Rationale Measure Scori ng Scale (Points Pos ssible) 0 5 10 15 20 Congestion Reduction Prioritize projects that reduce congestion.
-Reduction in Vehicle Hours of Delay from baseline conditions (Existing + Committed Network) Po ts of 5 based upon to be d P will receive higher score etermined breaks in the da s based on priority.) ta Benefit Cost Ratio Prioritize projects with congestion reduction benefits exceeding construction costs and maximize limited federal funds.
+Criterion Rationale Measure Scori ng Scale (Points Pos ssibl 0 5 10 Congestion Reduction Prioritize projects that reduce congestion.
+Reduction in Vehicle Hours of Delay from baseline conditions (Existing + Committed Network) P ts of 5 based upon to be d P will receive higher score Benefit Cost Ratio Prioritize projects with congestion reduction benefits exceeding construction costs and maximize limited federal funds.
 Benefit/Cost Ratio: annual dollars saved from delay reduction divided by project cost.
-Points awarded in increments of 5 based upon to be determined breaks in the data Safety Benefits Prioritize projects that will improve safety conditions.
+P oints awarded in incremen ts of 5 based upon to be d eterm Safety Benefits Prioritize projects that will improve safety conditions.
 Qualitative assessment based on crash data, bridge conditions, and engineering analysis.
-Minimal safety benefits Some safety benefits Moderate safety benefits Significant safety benefits Bicycle and Pedestrian Benefits Prioritize projects that will allow for incidental bike/ped improvements.
+Minimal safety benefits Some safety benefits Moderate safety benefits ę Bicycle and Pedestrian Benefits Prioritize projects that will allow for incidental bike/ped improvements.
 Demand for biking, walking, and transit within 0.25 mile of project based on aerial analysis and local knowledge.
 Minimal demand (or along Interstate or Expressway) Some demand Moderate or Significant demand Freight Benefits Prioritize projects that benefit the movement of goods.
 Reduction in Truck Hours of Delay from baseline conditions (Existing + Committed Network).
-Designation as part of the statewide freight network. ments of 5 based upon to atewide freight network au Supports Existing Plans Prioritize projects that have been vetted in locally-adopted plans or existing studies and plans.
+Designation as part of the statewide freight network. be determined breaks in th tomatically receive maximu Supports Existing Plans Prioritize projects that have been vetted in locally-adopted plans or existing studies and plans.
 In locally-adopted plan, previous MTP, or existing study/plan.
 Not in previous plan or study In previous MTP OR existing study/plan (not in comprehensive plan) In previous MTP AND existing study/plan (not in comprehensive plan) OR in local comprehensive plan Supports Transit Prioritize projects that support exsiting transit or future transit growth.
 Qualitative assessment of current transit system or future plans.
 Not on current or future transit route.
 On current or future transit route.
 Pavement Preservation Prioritize projects that maintain the existing system.
 Roadway pavement condition.
 Pavement in "Good" condition.
 Pavement in "Fair" or "Poor" condition.
 Environment & Environmental Justice Prioritize projects that reduce environmental damage or don't disproportionately affect communities.
 Qualitative assessment based on GIS analysis of environmental assets and Census data. warded if the project is not sensitive issues or commu